Site Feasibility Questionnaire for Clinical Trials: What to Include and Why It Matters

 - Generate answers that the sponsor can interpret, score, and validate for predictive ability.

-Additionally, there are a few suggestible Do’s and Dont’s.
-These are as follows
+Additionally, there are a few suggestible Do’s and Don’ts.
+These are as follows:

-- True/false, multiple-choice, and numeric answers format as they do not reveal the site’s thought processes.
+| A compact and easy questionnaire | A format in True/False, multiple-choice, and numeric answers, as they do not reveal the site’s thought processes |

-- Sloppy questionnaires with typos, ambiguous questions, and inadequate space for answers.
+| Elicit comments and allow space to elaborate | Sloppy questionnaires with typos, ambiguous questions, and inadequate space for answers |

-- Asking the same question in two different ways and have all fields marked as required.
+| A detailed summary of the study and sponsor | Asking the same question in two different ways and having all fields marked as required |

-- Assuming that there’s only one PI at a site.
+| Allow skipping of questions, particularly in the electronic questionnaire | Assuming that there’s only one PI at a site |

 Click here for more useful links